mohdaaj/IT-Helpdesk-Ticketing-System/README.md

 ## Author

-This project was developed by mohdaaj and contributors.
+This project was developed by mohdaaj.